Live chat. A technology that’s been around for years.

 You of course also want to see which proactives are actually helping customers and making them go “Yes, now I can click buy!” to your chat agents.

-If it isn’t producing sales or just specific proactives aren’t, more adjustments are needed.
+If it isn’t showing conversions or just specific proactives aren’t, more adjustments are needed.

 Visitor behaviour never remains in a status quo, so don’t go thinking that proactives based on time on page will keep interacting at the perfect time.
 The perfect time can change.

 Live chat can produce some magical effects.
-It can dramatically increase sales on your website (along with improving lead generation and customer service, of course) but it does take a little work.
+It can dramatically increase sell rates on your website (along with improving lead generation and customer service, of course) but it does take a little work.

-Like every digital marketing channel, live chat needs to be optimised over time.
+Like every digital marketing channel, chat needs to be optimised over time.

-To make more sales, you need to provide a quality service.
+To make more conversions, you need to provide a quality service.
 To do that you need to do more than sit back and hope potential customers get in touch when they aren’t sure.